riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  be answered by the legitimate server, such as a Privacy Pass token issuer, in order for the attack to succeed.

+The best attacks on elliptic curves over prime fields are generic static DH attacks, which require _sequential_ queries: each query submitted by the adversary (except the first one) depends on the oracle's answer to the previous query.
+(Attacks on elliptic curves over extension fields, or on the multiplicative groups of finite fields, can take advantage of parallel queries.)

-We make the following assumptions about legitimate servers to put realistic limits on the query costs of feasible attacks:
+We make the following assumptions about legitimate servers to put realistic limits on the sequential query costs of feasible attacks:

 - CPUs run at less than 10 GHz.